Dictatorship of Juan Vicente Gómez: Succession

 In 1931, Eleazar López Contreras was named Minister of War and Navy.
 In 1935, Juan Vicente Gómez's health began to deteriorate, and he finally died in Maracay on December 17 of that year, ending 27 years of the Gómez dictatorship.

 Several authors point out that Gómez had considered Diógenes Escalante as his successor.
-Minister Eleazar López Contreras was named interim president and, after the 1936 Venezuelan presidential elections, constitutional president.
+Minister Eleazar López Contreras was named interim president and, after the 1936 Venezuelan presidential election, constitutional president.

 In 1936, Congress ordered the confiscation of the assets of Juan Vicente Gómez and all his ministers.

 Ideology and symbology

 Juan Vicente Gómez's motto when he took power was "Unión, Paz y Trabajo" (Union, Peace and Work).
+Gómez also exercised local control over the Catholic Church in Venezuela.

 Anti-partisanship

 The interested literature of the Gómez regime presented the conservatives and liberals as those responsible for the civil wars, and the political parties as those responsible for the backwardness, instability and corruption.

 Anticommunism

 The regime was anti-communist, establishing in the 1909 Constitution the prohibition of communist propaganda.